 Looking for the X factor

-Three other equity sub-asset classes posted positive returns during high inflation regimes.
-These are three of the risk factors:
+Three other equity sub-asset classes posted positive returns during high inflation regimes according to Neville et al. These were three of the risk factors:

 But us ordinary UK investors can only access long-only momentum ETFs.
-They offer a diluted version of the pure form examined in the paper.
+Which offer a diluted version of the pure form examined in the paper.

 The authors also say they’re cautious about momentum’s results, due to its low statistical significance and its sensitivity to their chosen dates: